Physium/wjloh/_posts/2018-12-16-VCF-Deployment.md

 ### vSAN

 One major thing about vSAN to take note is to ensure that your caching and capacity disk are eligible for vSAN.
 Do use the ``vdq -q`` command on the ESXi host to check if the respective disk identifiers displays "Eligible for vSAN".

-If you are keen to know more about this vdq command you can check out this post [here](https://www.virtuallyghetto.com/2014/02/vdq-useful-little-vsan-utility.html) by William Lam.
+If you are keen to know more about this ``vdq`` command you can check out this post [here](https://www.virtuallyghetto.com/2014/02/vdq-useful-little-vsan-utility.html) by William Lam.

 During the bring up process, there was an error with regards to setting up vSAN.
 It complained that it was unable to delete partitions on the host which was very puzzling as the disks within the host was cleared and ``vdq -q`` commands was showing the respective disks meant for vSAN as "Eligible for vSAN".

 [![vSAN Error](/assets/images/vcf/vsanerror.jpg "vSAN Error"){: .full}](/assets/images/vcf/vsanerror.png)

-We actually took the logs and to the engineering team and found out that it was due to a really stupid mistake made in the Deployment sheet where the name of the vSAN datastore consisted a space. *FACEPLAM*.
+We actually took the logs to the engineering team and found out that it was due to a really stupid mistake made in the **"Deployment Parameter Sheet"**.
+During the naming of the vSAN datastore we named the datastore "vSAN Datastore" which consisted of a space and that spacing was causing issue.
 Once we remove the space everything ran as expected.
 So do take note of using spaces for names in general.

 ## Final Words

 There are a couple more stuff that I would like to follow up with on this VCF set up such as:
-- commission/decommission host
+- Commission/Decommission host
 - Expanding the workload domain
 - Bringing up the VI workload domain
 - Patching with SDDC Manager